 The text of older executive orders, or in some early cases a summary of the orders, are published in the Executive Journal book from that year.
 More recently, the orders are indexed in the on-line database, imaged and available to view on this site.

-Go to Executive Journal Search to find documents.
+Executive Journal Search to find documents.

-Although the distinction is not made in the West Virginia Constitution or laws, proclamations fall into two major categories; Official Proclamations and Ceremonial Proclamations.
+Although the distinction is not made in the West Virginia Constitution or laws, proclamations fall into two major categories;

 The term "Official Proclamations" is used to describe proclamations that put an official action into effect or announce something as official.
 These proclamations may formally announce the official results of an election, call a special session of the Legislature, declare a state of emergency, approve a judicial retirement, or other official notice.
 The recent official proclamations are included in the executive orders database.